Beyond the Beach: The Must-Visit Cenotes Around Cancún

 You can explore a lot of things underwater.
 To know more about the activities you can find there, head on to my article on Cenote Caleta Yal-Ku.

-Cenotes near Cancun in Tulum area
+Cenotes near Cancun in the Tulum area

 17. Cenote Aktun Ha (also called Cenote Car Wash) 137 km/85.1 mi